Electro-Corp/FightingGame/README.md

 ```

 ## Lua API
-Stellar Fortress features a Lua API for easy scripting.
+Mosiac has a Lua API for easy scripting.
 ### Basics
 Each script needs two functions: